odewahn/genai-content-workflow-demo/README.md

 auth
 ```

-Tou will be prompted to enter a JWT.
+You will be prompted to enter a JWT.
 If you don't have one, you cn still use fetcher, but you will only get content previews.
 Note that this will create a configuration file called in your home directory called `.fetcher`.
 You should keep the content of this file private.

 ## Pull some content